Kau5h1K/Kau5h1K.github.io/about/index.md

 comments: False
 feature: https://i.imgur.com/xd2jg1q.png
 ---
 >“Numbers have an important story to tell.
-They rely on you to give them a voice.”
+They rely on you to give them a voice.”-Stephen Few

 ---

 Hi peeps!
 This is **Kaushik** and well, to put it short I'd like to call myself a **Data science** aspirant and hobbyist.
-But when you get right down to it, I'm much more
+But when you get right down to it, I'm much more:
 - an avid reader
 - a travel freak brimming with wanderlust
 - enjoy a fair amount of music, art and wildlife photography